About the book

 And in the middle of all that were the Monkees.

 That’s why we decided to arrange this book in chronological order based on recording dates.
 We think it will make a more interesting read.
 Instead of a research book — an encyclopedia of songs — we would rather have you read this from start to finish.
 This way, you can see how the music changed, not only in response to what was happening elsewhere in the music world, but within the Monkees’ own eras: The Boyce/Hart beginning, the Don Kirshner hits, the “we’re a real band” rebellion, the “three solo artists sharing an album”, the “we’re just the singers”, and the various reunions finally leading to “Good Times” which tries to place us right back at the beginning again, full circle.
+(Note: this book was released before the Christmas Party album.)

 We also discuss the albums themselves at their proper time chronologically.